johannesk/filehosting/Readme.txt

 filehostingrc
 -------------
 	There is a sample filehostingrc in config/filehostingrc.
-You should copy it (and modify if you like) to either /etc/filehostingrc or ~/.filehostingrc or both locations.
-I that case settings made in ~/.filehostingrc override the ones made in /etc/filehostingrc.
+You should copy it (and modify if you like) to either /etc/filehostingrc, ~/.filehostingrc, ./filehostingrc or any of this locations.
+Local settings are always more important than global settings.

 User
 ----